 There is also the competition factor to consider.
 Buttons from Revolutionary War or Civil War uniforms might interest button collectors, but there are collectors of military memorabilia that will pay several hundred dollars apiece to own certain examples as well.
 These buttons are usually made of metal and some are located with metal detectors and dug from the dirt in battlefields.
 Rare rubber (also known as vulcanite) examples from 1800s uniforms also surface from time to time.

 Out of the ordinary examples can also be valuable.
-Take a brass button depicting Theodore Roosevelt hunting big game from 1904.
-These can sell in the $75 to $150 range depending on the scene shown on the button since there were several different examples made.
+For instance, a brass button depicting Theodore Roosevelt hunting big game from 1904 can sell in the $75 to $150 range depending on the scene shown on the button since there were several different examples made.

 Embellishments like hand painting and enameling on antique French or Victorian buttons can lead them to be worth $200 or more.
-Old pottery buttons crafted and hand painted by American Indians can also sell in that price range.
-And, unusual motifs like dancing frogs on an old metal button can bring in $150 to $200 as well.
+Old pottery buttons crafted and hand-painted by American Indians can also sell in that price range.
+Unusual motifs like dancing frogs on an old metal button can bring in $150 to $200 as well.